Nepa (bug)

 Nepa is a genus belonging to the family Nepidae, known as water scorpions.
-There are six species found in freshwater habitats in the Northern Hemisphere.
+Species are found in freshwater habitats in the Northern Hemisphere.

 They are oval-bodied, aquatic insects with raptorial front legs.
 Like other members of the Nepidae, they have a pair of nonretractable cerci-like breathing tubes on the terminal abdominal segment, a characteristic which readily distinguishes them from the Belostomatidae.
 Their primary staples are other insects and small aquatic vertebrates.
 They can inflict a painful bite when handled.

 Etymology

 'Nepa' is a classical Latin word for a 'scorpion' or 'crab'.

 Species

 The following species are included in Nepa: